Frenectomy Specialist in Dallas, TX

 Learn how to identify the signs & symptoms of tongue & lip ties by visiting an experienced specialist at Beyond Dental Implant & Center!
-Call us today for more information or schedule an appointment online.
-We are accepting new patients in both our convenient locations in Dallas TX and Fort Worth TX.
+Contact us today for more information or schedule an appointment online.
+We are accepting new patients.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Table of Contents: